Had this piece from The Harvard Gazette bookmarked for a couple of weeks and still not fully digested:

 I agree with the general “Barrington” position that Covid health risks are being greatly exaggerated in connection with Covid policy measures.

-We should be living life, taking precautions and taking extra care of the elderly and those with (known) pre-existing conditions.
-Just as we would with any infectious potentially life-threatening disease.
+We should be living life, taking targeted precautions, taking extra care of the elderly and those with (known) pre-existing conditions, those in front-line human contact, etc. Just as we would with any infectious potentially life-threatening disease.
 Basic good manners.

 In terms of my own longer-term agenda, simple arithmetic is being used as a substitute for sound judgement because simple arithmetic looks like following-the-science and absolves decision-makers from the responsibility of making judgements that could be challenged by such simplistic scientism as being “unscientific”.